 The Board of Directors has interpreted the Montana Uniform Prudent Management of Institutional Funds Act (MUPMIFA) as requiring the preservation of the fair value of the original gift as of the gift date absent explicit donor stipulations to the contrary.
 As a result of this interpretation, the United Way classifies as permanently restricted net assets (a) the original value of gifts donated to the permanent endowment from donors, (b) the original value of subsequent gifts to the permanent endowment from donors, and (c) any accumulations made to the permanent endowment made in accordance with the director of the applicable donor gift instrument at the time the accumulation is added to the fund.
-The remaining portion of the donor-restricted permanent endowment fund that is not classified in permanently restricted net assets is classified as temporarily restricted net assets until those amounts are appropriated for expenditure by the United Way in a manner consistent with the standard of prudence prescribed by MUPMIFA.
+The remaining portion of the donor-restricted permanent endowment fund that is not classified as with donor restrictions is classified as without donor restrictions, until those amounts are appropriated for expenditure by the United Way in a manner consistent with the standard of prudence prescribed by MUPMIFA.